Members - NHS Tayside

 NHS Scotland’s values are at the heart of everything that this organisation does.
-These values, as outlined in Everyone Matters: 2020 Workforce Vision guide the work of the Board in all that it does.
-As a member of the Board, you will not only need to have the right skills, knowledge and experience for the role, but also be able to demonstrate behaviour aligned to these values:
+These values, as outlined in the Everyone Matters: 2020 Workforce Vision, are: care and compassion; dignity and respect; openness, honesty and responsibility; and, quality and teamwork and guide the work of the Board in all that it does.
+As a member of the Board, you will not only need to have the right skills, knowledge and experience for the role, but also be able to demonstrate behaviour aligned to these values.

 - Ability to contribute to longer term planning

 - Ability to analyse and review complex issues

 You do not need to be an expert in health or have previous experience of being on a Board.
 We are looking for people who have the capacity and commitment to develop their skills and to learn new skills they may require.
 You will be offered the training you need to make a strong contribution.